 The Ingredients

 The flavour of the cheesecake is a subtle combination of orange and carrot, with sweetness and a rich and creamy mouthful courtesy of vegan white chocolate.
 If you can’t find vegan white chocolate chips, you can substitute cocoa butter (yes, it’s vegan!) and white sugar (whether it’s vegan will depend on the manufacturer).
-See the notes in the Recipe Card below for the amounts.
+See the notes in the Recipe Card for the amounts.

 No Cashews!